Chandanmali/totality-frontend-challenge/README.md

 - Improve error handling and user feedback.
 - Enhance the UI/UX based on user feedback and usability testing.

 All features mentioned above have been successfully implemented in the application.
-Feel free to explore the deployed application [here](https://totality-frontend-challenges-lime.vercel.app/properties), and the codebase on [GitHub](https://totality-frontend-challenges-lime.vercel.app/properties).
+Feel free to explore the deployed application [here](https://totality-frontend-challenges-lime.vercel.app/).